DINOSAUR ART PROJECT

-Drawing a dinosaur takes center stage in this art lesson.
+Drawing a dinosaur takes center stage in this dinosaur art project.
 Students sit up and listen as all are eager to learn how to draw their favorite subject.
 After the drawing, students use brightly colored tempera paints to complete their artwork.

 Art Lesson Set Up